helpingstar/gym-2048/README.md

 # Rewards
 If you reach the goal, you get a reward of 1; if you don't reach the goal and the game ends, you get a reward of -1.
 In all other cases, you get a reward of 0.

+If you want to change the reward policy, use Wrappers.
 # Arguments
 * `size` : The size of the board.
 The board will be made to be the size of (size, size).
 * `goal` : The number you want to reach.
 It should be entered as a power of two.
 The game ends when one of the numbers on the board becomes the `goal`.

+# Wrappers